albin-mema/Riva_elixir/docs/USER_ACTIONS.md

 # User Actions and Business Logic Documentation

-This document defines all business logic and user flows for the Riva Ash land plot reservation system using Reactor workflows.
+This document defines all business logic and user flows for the Reservo platform using Reactor workflows.

 ## System Overview

-Riva Ash is a reservation management system for land plots.
+Reservo is a universal reservation system.
 The core functionality enables:

 * **Businesses** to manage land plots, including visual layouts, item positioning, and pricing
 * **Customers** to search for available items and make full-day or multi-day reservations through a public interface